Malou64/hackathoneaster/README.md

-This project is functionnal on DEV branch.
+This project is functionnal on **DEV branch**.
 You can try it but it will not achieved.
+Click on Fork button, then git clone and run it locally with npm start.
+**To play:**
-Click on button START.
+- Click on button START.
-Then, enter your nickname (this one will not be registered for the moment), you arrive at the game image, where the goal is to find the hidden eggs to gain the most point.
+- enter your nickname (this one will not be registered for the moment),
+- you arrive at the game image
+- Now find the hidden eggs to gain the most point!

 In the end, there will be several game themes, a record of the stats of each player and maybe more !